linrongbin16/fzfx.nvim/README.md

 - The cursor word variant is named with `W` suffix.
 - The yank text variant is named with `P` suffix (just like press the `p` key).

+Especially for git commands:

+- The remote git branch variant is named with `R` suffix.

 > Note: command names can be configured, see [Configuration](#configuration).

 Here're some most useful builtin keys inside fzf terminal: